 All research studies involving human subjects must be reviewed by the IRB(s) affiliated with the institution(s) where the study will be conducted to assure participants are adequately protected.
 This includes review of recruitment methods.
 Studies show that IRBs vary in how they assess risks and hence apply restrictions.
 There has been little research on how IRB requirements impact study recruitment and whether they are necessary or effective in protecting potential research subjects.
 Some recruitment restrictions may hinder research progress or prevent qualified veterans from participating in research, while not increasing protection from harm.
 In assessing IRB rules on recruitment, it is important to consider the views of Veterans, whom the rules are intended to safeguard.
 Current policies have not been based on a formal assessment of Veterans’ preferences.
 This study will use focus groups to gather information from Veterans about common issues related to research study recruitment including preferred methods of being contacted, privacy concerns, and the role of treating physicians in sharing study information.

-Legal authority for this data collection is found under 38 USC, Part I, Chapter 5, Section 527 that authorizes the collection of data that will allow measurement and evaluation of the Department of Veterans Affairs Programs, the goal of which is improved health care for veterans.
+Legal authority for this data collection is found under 38 USC, Part I, Chapter 5, Section 527 that authorizes the collection of data that will allow measurement and evaluation of the Department of Veterans Affairs Programs, the goal of which is improved health care for Veterans.

 2. Indicate how, by whom, and for what purposes the information is to be used; indicate actual use the agency has made of the information received from current collection.

-Study investigators from four VA health care facilities will conduct focus group to gather information from Veterans about how they wish to be notified, contacted, and educated about research opportunities.
+Study investigators from four VA health care facilities (Ann Arbor, Denver, the Bronx and Portland, OR) will conduct focus group to gather information from Veterans about how they wish to be notified, contacted, and educated about research opportunities.
 All study data will be analyzed by the investigators using qualitative research methods to understand Veterans’ preferences on research recruitment methods.
 The data will be published in peer-review medical literature and presented at the HSR&D national meeting, if accepted for such.
 Results may be used by researchers and VA Human Research Protection Programs (HRPPs) to develop more consistent and informed guidelines for recruitment practices.
 The results may be communicated to VA decision makers (Chief Research and Development Officer (CRADO), Directors of HSR&D, Clinical Services, Rehabilitation Services, and Director of the VA National Center for Ethics in Health Care).

 This information has not been previously collected.